bhaskarGyan/nuxt-cache-ssr/README.md

 export default defineNuxtConfig({
   modules: [
     ['nuxt-cache-ssr', {
-      // To enable brotli compression pass encoding option as br
+      // experimental : To enable brotli compression pass encoding option as br
       compressResponse: {encoding:'gzip'},
+      // experimental : Pass headerkey in page response to exclude the page froom cache disableCacheOnDemand:{
+        headerKey:"x-no-cache-ssr"
+      },
       // Can be disable per enviroment, like in dev
       enabled: true,
       store: {